Rochesterians react to impeachment proceedings

 Moving forward — some people tell us — they’ve had enough of hearing about it.

-“I say let the voters decide in 2020 instead of spending all this money on all this where congress is not dfoing nothing all they care about is their own power.”
+“I say let the voters decide in 2020 instead of spending all this money on all this where congress is not doing nothing all they care about is their own power.”

 “I really would like to see it end because i think it’s nonsense,” Impellitier said.
 “There’s a lot that’s going on that’s a matter of opinion.”